 Women’s health services including continence and pelvic floor physiotherapy are available at sportsmed with our Physiotherapist, PGCert Phty (Pelvic Floor) Rebekah Mauger at the Stepney Healthcare Hub and Morphett Vale.

-Rebekah has a special interest in Women’s Health and is focused on working with her patients to understand their goals and concerns.
-Below you can find some information regarding Pelvic Floor Physiotherapy.
+Rebekah has a special interest in Women’s health and is focused on working with her patients to understand their goals and concerns.

 Pelvic Floor Muscles